-- Persons authorised to log in externally are specified. - Network access security is provided by means of hardware and software measures. - Unauthorised access from the internet is prevented by use of firewalls. - Unauthorised attempted access can be detected (intrusion detection). - · Protection of existing sessions against takeover by other users (session hijacking) is provided.
+- To log in remotely, a special request has to be made and approved. - Network access security is provided by means of hardware and software measures. - Unauthorised access from the internet is prevented by use of firewalls. - Unauthorised attempted access can be detected (intrusion detection). - Protection of existing sessions against takeover by other users (session hijacking) is provided.